92bondstreet/javascript-empire/5-MINUTES.md

 ---

-* check if a sold car on leboncoin is a good deal
+🚙 Check if a sold car on Leboncoin is a good deal

 ---

-* Find all deals for 3-stars Michelin restaurant
+👨🏽‍🍳 Find all deals for 3-stars Michelin restaurant

 ---

-* Find SUV with the largest trunk
+🚘 Find SUV with the largest trunk

 ---

-* List the best rates for Relais & Châteaux with starred restaurants
+🏰 List the best rates for Relais & Châteaux with starred restaurants

+---

+🇫🇷 List Maître Restaurateur with Bib Gourmand distinction

 ---